cloudoptlab/cloudopt-next-docs/html/route.md

 }
 ````

-##Get uploaded file
+##Get uploaded the file

 Cloudopt Next is based on vertx-web, vertx-web will automatically rename and store when obtaining user uploaded files, so Cloudopt Next also continues this function.
-When a user uploads a file, Cloudopt Next automatically renames and stores it in the uploaded file directory.
-Only the FileUpload object list can be obtained in the route
+When a user uploads a file, Cloudopt Next automatically renames and saves it in the uploaded file directory.
+Only the FileUpload object list can be obtained in the route.

 ````kotlin
 @API("/")